-We evaluate REALM on WQ, NQ and LAMA under three settings by modifying the retrieval corpus -- {\em i)} Original: Wikipedia text, {\em ii)} Replaced: only KELM Corpus, and {\em iii)} Augmented: Wikipedia text + KELM Corpus.
-The Replaced and Augmented models are evaluated using both the raw triples and the generated sentences.
-The model is pre-trained for 200k steps with the CCNews pre-training corpus in all cases with default hyperparameters.
+The \textsc{Replaced} and \textsc{Augmented} models are evaluated using both the raw Wikidata triples and the generated sentences.
+Wikidata triples are grouped by subject entity to form Triple Documents and \kelm{} Corpus sentences are also grouped by subject entity to form \kelm{} Corpus Documents (\S \ref{sec:kelm_docs}).
+The model is pre-trained for 200k steps with the CC-News pre-training corpus in all cases with default hyperparameters.

-For the two open domain QA datasets, we finetuned the pretrained REALM again on the respective training splits.
-While we were able to reproduce the accuracy on WQ, the accuracy we obtained on NQ was around 1.5\% absolute less than the reported accuracy (see row 1\&2 in Table \ref{table:realmQA}).
-LAMA probe was not used in the REALM paper as one of the evaluation datasets so we first evaluated the pretrained REALM on LAMA, reporting the results on the different sub-corpora in Table \ref{table:realmLAMA} (row {\em Wikipedia} under REALM).
-Even the original REALM model shows significant improvement over prior models.
-The architectural paradigm of REALM where it can access the corpus documents even during inference not only make it interpretable but also better on the knowledge intensive tasks.
-It obtains 67.36\% accuracy on Google-RE, 68.18\% on T-REx and 27.96\% on SQuAD.
-In comparison, the reported accuracy for BERT is 10.50\% on Google-RE, 32.30\% on T-REx and 17.40\% on SQuAD.
+\paragraph{\textsc{Original}} For NQ and WQ, we fine-tuned the pre-trained REALM on the respective training splits.
+While we were able to reproduce the accuracy on WQ, the accuracy on NQ was $\sim$1.5\% absolute less than the reported accuracy (row 1\&2 in Table \ref{table:realmQA}).
+For LAMA probe, we first evaluated the pre-trained REALM, reporting the results on the different sub-corpora in Table \ref{table:realmLAMA} (row {\em Wikipedia} under REALM).
+Even the \textsc{Original} REALM model shows substantial improvement over prior models.
+The ability of REALM to access the corpus documents during inference not only make it interpretable but also better on the knowledge intensive tasks.
+It obtains an accuracy of 67.36\% on Google-RE, 68.18\% on T-REx and 27.96\% on SQuAD.
+In comparison, the reported accuracy for BERT \cite{devlin-etal-2019-bert} is 10.50\% on Google-RE, 32.30\% on T-REx and 17.40\% on SQuAD.
 BERT performs better on 1-1 T-REx relations with 74.50\% accuracy as compared to REALM with 55.81\% accuracy.
 However, this group consists of only two relations; {\em capital} and {\em capital of}.
-BERT also has better performance then REALM on the ConceptNet subcorpus.
-On inspection of some queries in the ConceptNet subcorpus, we found the questions to be vague and possibly hard for even humans to answer.
-Some examples include {\em Raven can \_\_\_} and {\em Time is \_\_\_}.
+BERT also has better performance than REALM on the ConceptNet subcorpus.
+On inspection of some of the queries in ConceptNet, we found the questions to be vague and possibly hard for even humans.
+For example, {\em Raven can \_\_\_} and {\em Time is \_\_\_}.